NishantSinghChandel/reactjs-component-generator/README.md

 Arguments:

-name: The name doen't have any impact here but required.
+name: The name doesn't have any impact here but required.
 Options:

 - `-d, --destination <destination>`: Override the destination for store module.